top of page

 In terms of sentence structure, this use of 'play up' requires a direct object, which can either be the noun specifying the thing being played up, or the pronoun 'it'.

 The government has been accused of playing up the significance of the tax cuts.
-INTENDED MEANING: People have accused the government of exaggerating the effect that the tax cuts will have.

 It was obvious that the footballer was playing up his leg injury.
-INTENDED MEANING: It was clear to everyone that the footballer was pretending his leg injury was worse than it really was.

 The media has played up reports of the quarrel between the two politicians.
-INTENDED MEANING: The media has exaggerated the politicians' argument to make it seem more fierce than it actually was.

 *White lies are lies that people tell which are generally harmless or trivial in nature, often told in order to hide the truth from someone as it will make them unhappy - this is the good kind of lies 😝

-MEANING 2: To not be working properly
+MEANING 2: To not work properly

 The second meaning of 'play up' is primarily used in British English and means 'to not work or function properly'.
 This is often used by (slightly annoyed) British people when they have problems with items such as their car, their computer or smartphone.